 Different Types of Corrosion: Pitting Corrosion - Causes and Prevention, WebCorr Corrosion Consulting Services, Corrosion Short Courses and Corrosion Expert Witness. corrosion types, corrosion forms, pipe corrosion, generalized corrosion, pitting corrosio.
 What causes pitting corrosion?

 It is commonly used to descale or clean steel in various steelmaking processes.
 Many hot working processes and other processes that occur at high temperatures leave a discoloring oxide layer or scale on the surface.
 In order to remove the scale the workpiece is dipped into a vat of pickle liquor.
+The primary acid used is hydrochloric acid, although sulfuric acid was previously more common.
+Hydrochloric acid is more expensive than sulfuric acid, but it pickles much faster while minimizing base metal loss.
+Carbon steels, with an alloy content less than or equal to 6%, are often pickled in hydrochloric or sulfuric acid.
+Smooth clean surface (SCS) and eco pickled surface (EPS) are more recent alternatives.
 18-8 Stainless steel, 304, 316 Stainless Steel Corrosion.
 A common misconception about stainless steel is that is not affected by corrosion.

 While misleading, the phenomenal success of the metal makes this common belief understandable.
 One of New York City's most impressive landmarks is the stainless steel clad peak of the Chrysler Building.
 Built in 1930 of 302 Stainless, a recent inspection revealed no signs of corrosion or loss of thickness.
 The tallest manmade monument in the US, the St Louis Arch, is entirely clad in 304 stainless steel plates.